 Are you suffering with hip or groin pain?
 Hip and groin pain can be a hugely frustrating problem, and by the time they come to see me, many patients have persistent pain, which remains unidentified and untreated.

-In our experience, a significant proportion of such patients may actually have a problem with the hip joint (e.g. femoroacetabular impingement syndrome), pelvic overload (a form of mechanical breakdown, sometimes referred to as ‘osteitis pubis’), tendinopathy of the iliopsoas muscle, damage to the inguinal ligament and lower abdominal wall, or even a lumbar disc problem!
-We believe in using a very thorough and in-depth approach to identify the likely diagnosis, confirmed with imaging where necessary.
+In my experience, a significant proportion of people who believe they might have a ‘tight hip flexor’ will actually have a problem with the hip joint (e.g. femoroacetabular impingement syndrome), pelvic overload (a form of mechanical breakdown, sometimes referred to as ‘osteitis pubis’), tendinopathy of the iliopsoas muscle, damage to the inguinal ligament and lower abdominal wall, or even a lumbar disc problem.
+I believe in using a very thorough and in-depth approach to identify the likely diagnosis, confirmed with imaging where necessary.
 This enables the correct treatment (which can vary from rebalancing remedial exercise, through to more complex treatments such as hip arthroscopy) to begin.

 Is your injury holding you back?
 Contact us today to find out how we can help you.

 Subscribe to receive my emailed blogs and newsletters - all good tips and tricks!

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.